 - Lamb Kofta Kebabs

-This Shakshuka recipe is one of my favorite Middle Eastern meals.
+This Shakshuka with Feta recipe is one of my favorite Middle Eastern meals.
 A perfect meal for a brunch or special occasions like Mother's Day.
 Colorful, spicy and delicious.
-An simple dish with everyday ingredients your family will love.
+A simple dish with everyday ingredients your family will love.
 Bon Appetit! Приятного аппетита!

 Ingredients